Whip Jamboree (Sharp)

 Richard Runciman Terry – The Shanty Book Part 2

 Richard Runciman Terry – The Shanty Book Part 2 is one of the most recognized shanties collections ever.
-This is the second part; which was published in 1926; to the original first part, after additional five years of research, Richard Runciman Terry added another thirty-five shanties.
+This is the second part.
+It was published in 1926.
+It is a continuation of the first part, after an additional five years of research, Richard Runciman Terry added another thirty-five shanties.
 Similar to the first part, along with sheet music for voice and pianoforte.
 The introduction and descriptions of shanties contain a huge amount of useful knowledge.
 This book is one of the many published during the so-called “Grand Hall shanty revival”.
-The content of the descriptions contains a lot of important information; e.g. the names of the seaman from whom the individual songs were obtained.
-This is a must-have for every Shanties enthusiast.
+The descriptions contain a lot of important information, e.g. names of the seaman from whom the individual songs were obtained.
+This is a ‘must-have’ for every shanties enthusiast.

 Do you want to be more involved?